hanstcs/movieapp-mvp/README.md

 # Movie App

-Movie app show movie list and the movie detail.
-The data fetched from TMDb[https://www.themoviedb.org/documentation/api] API.
-This project using MVP pattern and RxJava.
+This application displays a list of films.
+This project using MVP pattern.

 ## Run test